 Inflation has placed employee benefits at the forefront of many employers’ attraction and retention strategies.
 Employers can take steps now to help their employees better understand their benefits options and make more informed decisions.
 This can, in turn, help employees better protect themselves and their families in the upcoming year.

 Here’s how employers can assist employees this open enrollment season:

 - Communicate with employees about benefits early.
 By communicating early—especially during the period of time leading up to open enrollment—employees can be better prepared to make benefits selections.
-Many workers enroll in benefits as soon as open enrollment begins, so by being fully informed before the start of this process, these employees can be empowered to make the best selections.
+Many workers enroll in benefits as soon as open enrollment begins, so by being fully informed before the start of this process, these individuals can be empowered to make the best selections.

 - Employ clear language and personalized messaging.
 Clear language and personalized messaging can enable employers to demonstrate how insurance products relate to their employees’ lifestyles instead of simply listing what benefits are being offered.
 Employers can help employees better understand their benefits options by simplifying how they talk about these offerings and using storytelling to demonstrate how different benefits are relevant.

 - Highlight the services that come with coverage.
 Helping employees understand what services accompany their benefits selections can help them make better decisions to protect themselves.
 These services may include employee assistance programs or legal advice benefits.

 It’s important to note that, in addition to employees, many employers are also being impacted by inflation.
 In particular, some employers are being forced to adjust their budgets for medical and voluntary benefits spending in the upcoming open enrollment season.
 In these instances, employers should be sure to communicate any changes in benefits offerings to their employees.